Navid200/xDrip/docs/Nightscout/HerokuGone.md

 In the left pane, click on "Database" to go back to the main page.
 Click on the 3-dot menu button and click on "Command Line Tools" as shown in the following image.
 ![](./images/Atlas_CLTools.png)

 Under "Binary Import and Export Tools", copy the mongodump string.
-You can do that by clicking on the copy symbol on the right side of the sring, as marked in the image below.
+You can do that by clicking on the copy symbol on the right side of the string, as marked in the image below.
 ![](./images/mongodump.png)

 Open a [terminal](./Terminal.md).
 Exit the menu.
 Enter the following into the terminal.